EvanHofmeister/NIH-UMLS-RxNorm-Instructions/readme.md

 chmod 775 populate_mysql_rxn.sh
 ```

-If you recieve the below error in the `mysql.log`:
+If you receive the below error in the `mysql.log`:

 `error:"ERROR 3948 (42000) at line 1: Loading local data is disabled; this must be enabled on both the client and server sides"`